Dollar falls after U.S. nonfarm payrolls report, tariffs kick in

 The greenback had already weakened earlier on Friday as the United States and China imposed tariffs on each other’s imports, but the currency’s fall was muted as investors waited for the jobs report.

-U.S. nonfarm payrolls advanced by 213,000 jobs last month, the Labor Department said.
+U.S. nonfarm payrolls advanced by 213,000 jobs last month, the Labour Department said.
 Data for April and May was revised to show 37,000 more jobs created than previously reported.

 The unemployment rate, however, rose to 4.0 percent from an 18-year low of 3.8 percent in June, while the average hourly earnings rose five cents, or 0.2 percent in June after increasing 0.3 percent in May.